eyra/port-poc/data_extractor/README.md

 in `pyworker.js`.

 # Google Search History
-Here, we extract relevant information from simulated Google Search History (GSH).
+In this example, we first create a simulated Google Search History (GSH) DDP.
+Subsequently, we extract relevant information from the simulated DDP.

 ## Data simulation
 Command: